 Raising Awareness–and Risk?

-The series is rated TV-MA (Mature Audience), appropriate for ages 17 and up, for its graphic violence, explicit sexual activity and crude language.
+● Don't assume your child isn't watching.
+"13 Reasons Why" is rated TV-MA (Mature Audience), appropriate for ages 17 and up, for its graphic violence, explicit sexual activity and crude language.
 But school officials and pediatricians say they're learning of children as young as elementary-school age who are binge watching the show—sometimes without parents knowing, because it can be streamed privately on their phones, tablets, and computers.
 Parents are often surprised to find out their child has watched the series.

 Even if your child hasn't watched…

-Parents should be aware that their child may hear friends talking about the show at school or on social media—even if they haven't seen it themselves.
+Parents should be aware that their children may hear friends talking about the show at school or on social media—even if they haven't seen it themselves.
 Regardless, Dr. Breuner said the series is "absolutely inappropriate" for children under age 13.